-The tools used for carving basswood are knives and gouges or even rotary carvers.
+The tools used for carving basswood are knives, gouges, or even rotary carvers.
 Basswood is ideal for detail carving, thanks to its lightness and softness.
 Finishing and polishing final projects are possible without any special treatment.
 Basswood is not toxic.
 No health problems or respiratory or skin reactions are related to this wood.

 Butternut for carving

 Butternut is another great choice for beginners because it is soft and easy to work with.
 It is similar to black walnut since they have similar characteristics.

 Although it is sometimes called the black walnut’s blond cousin, it is softer and less strong than a walnut.
 It has nice grain, typically straight, with medium to coarse texture.
 Its color is light to medium brown, odorless, and lightweight.